yveszb38/docs/pages/learn/develop/runtime.md

 ### Dbus communication with host OS

 In some cases its necessary to communicate with the host OS systemd to perform actions on the host, for example changing the hostname.
 To do this you can use [dbus][dbus-link].
 In order to ensure that you are communicating to the host OS systemd and not the systemd in your container it is important to set `DBUS_SYSTEM_BUS_ADDRESS` for all dbus communication.
-The setting of that environment variable is different for older and newer devices (based on the resin.io supervisor version), choose the line that is correct for your device's OS version (can be found in your device dashboard):
+The setting of that environment variable is different for older and newer devices (based on the {{ $names.company.lower }} supervisor version), choose the line that is correct for your device's OS version (can be found in your device dashboard):

 ```
-# for resin.io supervisor versions 1.7.0 and newer (both resinOS 1.x and 2.x) use this version:
+# for {{ $names.company.lower }} supervisor versions 1.7.0 and newer (both {{ $names.os.lower }} 1.x and 2.x) use this version:
 DBUS_SYSTEM_BUS_ADDRESS=unix:path=/host/run/dbus/system_bus_socket
 ```

 ```
-# for resin.io supervisor before 1.7.0 use this version:
+# for {{ $names.company.lower }} supervisor before 1.7.0 use this version:
 DBUS_SYSTEM_BUS_ADDRESS=unix:path=/host_run/dbus/system_bus_socket
 ```